 So while the toilets are somewhat expensive, you'll save a ton by not having to excavate.
 You can even connect sink and shower drains to these systems!
 Grinder pumps are available á la carte as well, which

 can be used with most any rear‐outlet toilet.
-Learn more about macerating toilets.
+View our page for tips on macerating toilets.

 - Composting Toilets are a more environmentally‐friendly solution to the challenge of putting a toilet in the basement.
 Foregoing the use of plumbing and water, they instead rely on heat (generated by electricity)